Everything PR News

 1. Ignoring Authenticity and Transparency

-One of the most significant issues in influencer marketing is the temptation for brands to push the boundaries of authenticity in favor of a quick win.
+One of the most significant issues is the temptation for brands to push the boundaries of authenticity in favor of a quick win.
 Influencer campaigns work best when the influencer is genuinely enthusiastic about the product or service being promoted.
 When audiences feel the influencer is pushing a product for compensation or that the brand relationship is disingenuous, negative backlash follows.

 What not to do: